spiral/docs/framework/container.md

 }
 ```

-> Almost every framework components/class created using DI or factory, please **do not construct** framework classes directly in your application, use FactoryInterface/Container/DI instead (to prevent breaking changes in future and make your applicationl more flexible).
+> Almost every framework components/class created using DI or factory, please **do not construct** framework classes directly in your application, use FactoryInterface/Container/DI instead (to prevent breaking changes in future and make your application more flexible).